alecGraves/mniny-inception-net/README.md

 ### Ensembles
 ```
 from mniny_inception_module import evaluate_ensemble
-# To evaluate all models in weights fodler:
+# To evaluate all models in weights folder:
 evaluate_ensemble(Best=False)
 # To evaluate ensemble of best models per training session:
 evaluate_ensemble()